-Simulation: A 'unit cell' device was also modelled in COMSOL Multiphysics software, which also included the substrate, stage and effects of the Peltier cooling as a boundary condition.
-The COMSOL model involves parameterized substrate gaps between consecutive unit cells, and so all heating ratios can be simulated automatically.
-The substrate either side of the unit cell is related to the heated ratio, with the end of the substrate being the halfway point between two unit cells, which would be the coldest point in the array and therefore the region most likely to cause a collapse in the Leidenfrost vapor layer.
+Simulation.
+A "unit cell" device was also modeled in COMSOL Multiphysics software, which also included the substrate, stage, and effects of the Peltier cooling as boundary conditions.
+The COMSOL model involves parametrized substrate gaps between consecutive unit cells so that all heating ratios can be simulated automatically.
+The substrate on either side of the unit cell is related to the heated ratio with the end of the substrate being the halfway point between two unit cells, which is the coldest point in the array and therefore the region most likely to cause a collapse in the Leidenfrost vapor layer.
 All of the solid vertical boundaries in this model have a symmetry condition, whereas the air has an outflow condition.
-Finally, the bottom of the stainless steel domain has a fixed temperature boundary condition (21 °C), to simulate the Peltier cooler placed underneath the stainless steel stage.
+Finally, the bottom of the stainless steel domain has a fixed temperature boundary condition (21 $^{\circ}\text{C})$ to simulate the Peltier cooler placed underneath the stainless steel stage.

-RESULTS AND DISCUSSION
+■ RESULTS AND DISCUSSION

-In our experiments, the concept of selective electro-thermally actuating Leidenfrost levitation is achieved by engineering millimeter-scale heating units on the substrate.
+In our experiments, the concept of selective electrothermally actuating Leidenfrost levitation is achieved by engineering millimeter-scale heating units on the substrate.
 The heating units covering the substrate are intended to create a uniform distribution of the thermal energy to trigger the Leidenfrost effect (Figure 1b), but in a selective manner only where this is needed to levitate a droplet.
-Different substrates (borosilicate glass and silicon) were used to determine the effect of the substrate thermal conductivity on the power needed for the Leidenfrost effect to occur.
-Since the thermal conductivities for borosilicate and silicon are 1.14 W/mK and 1480 W/mK respectively, these choices provide over three orders of magnitude difference with this parameter32.
-The silicon substrates were electrically insulated via a 100 nm thick silicon dioxide layer, grown by furnace oxidation, between the substrate and the heating array layer.
-In preliminary experiments we confirmed that the Leidenfrost effect could be achieved with droplets of isopropanol (IPA), acetone, and deionized water.
-Once the Leidenfrost effect was triggered, virtually frictionless liquid transportation was expected on a pre-tilted substrate.
+Different substrates (borosilicate glass and silicon) were used to determine the effect of the substrate's thermal conductivity on the power needed for the Leidenfrost effect to occur.
+Because the thermal conductivities for borosilicate and silicon are 1.14 and 1480 W/mK, respectively, these choices provide a difference of over 3 orders of magnitude with this parameter.
+The silicon substrates were electrically insulated via a 100 nm-thick silicon dioxide layer grown by furnace oxidation between the substrate and the heating array layer.
+In preliminary experiments, we confirmed that the Leidenfrost effect could be achieved with droplets of IPA, acetone, and deionized water.
+Once the Leidenfrost effect was triggered, virtually frictionless liquid transportation was expected on a pretilted substrate.

-We first consider a substrate patterned with relatively large heating units arranged in 2.5 mm width bands.
-After tilting the substrate by ~ 7 °, the levitated isopropanol (IPA) droplet (~ 40 μ L) is transported across a distance of 17.5 mm on the substrate in 0.27 seconds, i.e. ~ 65 mm/s, indicating very low friction (Figure 1c).
-The Leidenfrost effect usually represents a meta-stable state of droplet when it comes into contact with a surface that is significantly hotter than the liquid's boiling point.
-Typically, a vapor layer will be initialized to support, and so yield a longer lifetime, of the droplet, and enable a virtually frictionless contact between the drop and the substrate.
-The droplet transportation supported by an electro-thermally actuated Leidenfrost effect is demonstrated for the first time in this report.
+We first considered a substrate patterned with relatively large heating units arranged in 2.5 mm-wide bands.
+After the substrate was tilted by $\sim$ 7°, the levitated IPA droplet ( $\sim$ 40 $\mu$ L) was transported across a distance of 17.5 mm on the substrate in 0.27 s (i.e., $\sim$ 65 mm/s), indicating very low friction (Figure 1c).
+The Leidenfrost effect usually represents a metastable state of a droplet when it comes into contact with a surface that is significantly hotter than the liquid's boiling point.
+Typically, a vapor layer will be initialized for support and will thus yield a longer lifetime of the droplet and enable a virtually frictionless contact between the drop and substrate.
+The droplet transportation supported by an electrothermally actuated Leidenfrost effect is demonstrated for the first time in this report.